Personalized, Implant-Free Breast Restoration

 Inferior Gluteal Artery Perforator (located at the bottom of the buttocks near the crease).

-Following natural tissue flap reconstruction surgery, gauze or bandages may be applied to your incisions.
+Following natural tissue flap reconstruction surgery at Tucson Plastic Surgery, gauze or bandages may be applied to your incisions.
 You may also be asked to wear an elastic bandage or support bra to help minimize swelling and support your new breast(s).
 Be sure to follow your doctor’s specific instructions when it comes to recovery for the best possible outcomes.
 You will be given specific instructions on how to care for your surgical sites, medications to take, and specific concerns to look out for during recovery.

 How long does abdominal swelling last after DIEP flap?